 You will find this service quick and easy to use, and it can be particularly useful for those times when the surgery telephone lines are busy or when the surgery is closed.

-To activate this service, please contact the practice receptionist, who will give you a printout of your own personal login and security details - you will need these to create your account on Patient Access.
+To activate this service, please contact a practice patient co-ordinator, who will give you a printout of your own personal login and security details - you will need these to create your account on Patient Access.

 Once you have opened your account, you will be free to order your repeat medication and book appointments online at any time of the day.